zer2/fantasy-basketball-optimizer/static_explanation.md

 Another possible use-case is auctions.
 There is a well-known procedure for translating player value to auction value, outlined e.g. [in this article](https://www.rotowire.com/basketball/article/nba-auction-strategy-part-2-21393).
 If the auction is for a head-to-head format, it is reasonable to use G-scores to quantify value rather than Z-scores

-## Addendum: Further improvement

-Any situation-agnostic value quantification system is suboptimal, since a truly optimal strategy would adapt to the circumstances of the draft/auction.

-In the paper, I outline a methodology called H-scoring that dynamically chooses players based on the drafting situation.
-It performs significantly better than going straight off G-score and Z-score.
-However, it is far from perfect, particularly because it does not fully understand the consequences of punting.
-There is a lot of room for improvement, and I hope that I, or someone else, can make a better version in the future!